caffeine-storm/bear-wiki/Features.md

 Not all compiler filter is relevant.
 The best example of the `-MD` preprocessor flag "family".
 Which might be used in a way that cause duplicate entries in the output.
 (Eg.: a file is compiled with and without it.
 The first one is used by the build system to track dependencies.
 The second is the real compilation.)

 * Filter flags to avoid duplicate entries (since 2.1.0)

+## Filter entries by source directory (JSON CDB)

+Not all compilation entries are relvant.
+Users might want to exclude certain source files from the output.
+They can provide multiple directory names to exclude (or explicitly include) in the output.

+* Support to exclude/include entries (since 2.4.2)

 ## Compiler names (JSON CDB)